htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    replacement bindings (``JobEventLog``)
    :ticket:`7039`

--  Included the python binding libraries in the Debian and Ubuntu deb packages.
+-  Included the Python binding libraries in the Debian and Ubuntu deb packages.
    :ticket:`7048`

 -  Fixed a bug with *condor_ssh_to_job* did not remove subdirectories